 An alternative representation using only shades of red and blue to designate negative and positive areas, respectively, and white to designate all other areas is also available (see Surface Properties from the Properties menu; Chapter 22).

 The main advantages that electrostatic potential maps have over separate electron density and electrostatic potential surfaces are clarity and compactness.
 The main disadvantage is that it provides information only about the contact surface and does not reveal how far electron-rich and electron-poor areas extend beyond the surface.

 An alternative to an electrostatic potential map, referred to as an exposed electrostatic potential surface, is a composite of three different surfaces: an electron density surface depicting overall molecular size and shape, a negative electrostatic potential surface identifying electron-rich regions and a positive electrostatic potential surface identifying electron-poor regions.
 These surfaces need to be generated and then displayed simultaneously.
 The electron density may either be displayed as an opaque solid or as a transparent solid (in order for the molecular skeleton to be seen inside).
-The two potential surfaces are best represented as transparent solids, the negative surface colored red and the positive surface colored blue, for example for p-tert-butyl phenol.
+The two potential surfaces are best represented as transparent solids, the negative surface colored red and the positive surface colored blue, for p-tert-butyl phenol.

-The exposed electrostatic potential map requires three different surfaces to be requested, with customization is required for best visualization style.
-Request a density surface and two potential surfaces from the More Surfaces. . . menu.
+Some customization is required for best visualization of an exposed electrostatic potential map.
+Request a density surface and two potential surfaces from the More Surfaces... menu.
 All three should have "none" selected under properties options.
 First, check the box to the left of one of the potential surfaces.
 Select Properties from the Display menu and click on the surface to bring up the Surface Properties dialog.
 Remove the negative sign from the number to the right of IsoVal: and change the Style from Solid to Transparent.
 Click the downward arrow in the lower right corner of the Surface Properties dialog to toggle this to the Surface Style dialog.
 Use the slider bars to set the color of the surface to blue (Red 0%, Green 0%, and Blue 100%).
 Click the upward arrow in the lower right corner to return to the Surface Properties view.
 From the Surfaces dialog, check the box next to the other potential surface.
 A gray surface will appear above and below the aromatic ring and in the area around the lone pairs on the oxygen atom.
 Click on this surface.
 From the updated Surface Properties dialog, select Transparent for the surface Style.
 Again, click the downward arrow to toggle to the Surface Style view and set the color for this surface to red (Red 100%, Green 0%, Blue 0%).
 Finally, from the Surfaces dialog, check the box next to the density surface.
-Three surfaces are now simultaneously displayed.

-The electron density is displayed in a neutral (gray) color, the exposed negative electrostatic potential is displayed in red (indicating a potential hydrogen bond acceptor and/or positive ionizable group), and the exposed positive electrostatic potential is displayed in blue (indicating a potential hydrogen bond donor and/or negative ionizable group).
+Three surfaces are now simultaneously displayed, electron density in a neutral (gray) color, the exposed negative electrostatic potential in red (indicating a potential hydrogen bond acceptor and/or positive ionizable group), and the exposed positive electrostatic potential in blue (indicating a potential hydrogen bond donor and/or negative ionizable group).